gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 The returned credentials can be used to authenticate directly into the Kubernetes API and are shared across all users that have access to `ListCluster*Credentials` endpoints.
 Thus, the credentials returned are non-auditable.

-Teleport can automatically discover AKS clusters and forward requests into them without any modification of the target cluster.
+When a cluster uses this mode, Teleport can automatically discover and forward requests into it without any modification of the target cluster.

 - **Active Directory with Kubernetes RBAC**